mfidino/mfidino.github.io/blog/_posts/2021-9-10-autologistic_multistate_occupancy.md

 \end{bmatrix}
 $$

 Where <span>$$\boldsymbol{\alpha}$$</span> is a vector of parameters and *k* is the detection design matrix.
 Remember that we cannot detect state 3 when the true state is 2, so we place a zero in that part of the matrix.
-To create our detection probability matrix from this matrix of detection linear predictors all we need to do is divide each element in a given row by the summation of that row.
+To create our detection probability matrix from this detection linear predictor matrix all we need to do is divide each element in a given row by the summation of that row.

 Finally, for the parameter model (the priors) we can give every parameter vague Logistic(0,1) priors.